13. THE VALUE OF LIFE (Optimism And Pessimism)

 We never strive for an abstract amount of pleasure, but for concrete satisfaction in a very specific way.
 If the pleasure we want can be derived only from a specific object or sensation, no other object or sensation will do, even if the amount of pleasure derived from it would be the same.
 Someone who wants to satisfy his hunger cannot replace the pleasure of eating by the same amount of pleasure he derives from going for a walk.
 Our desire would disappear only if, in a general way, it was for a certain amount of pleasure, and the price of achieving it turned out to be an even greater amount of pain.
 It is because we strive for a specific kind of satisfaction that we experience the pleasure of fulfillment, even if, along with it, a greater amount of pain must be accepted.
 The reason we cannot set down in our account the pain endured in achieving the goal as a factor of equal value to the pleasure, is because the drives of instinctive life move in a specific direction and go straight toward concrete goals.
 Provided the desire is strong enough to still exist to some degree after overcoming the pain—no matter how great the pain—the pleasure of satisfaction can still be enjoyed to its full extent.
 Thus the desire does not directly compare the pleasure sought with the pain involved in attaining it, but indirectly measures its own intensity with that of the pain.
 The question is not whether the pleasure to be gained is greater than the pain involved, but whether the desire for the goal is greater than the resistance of the pain involved in reaching that goal.
 If the resistance is greater than the desire, then the desire gives way to the inevitable, it weakens and strives no further.
 Since a specific kind of satisfaction is demanded, the pleasure connected with it acquires an importance that makes it possible—after satisfaction has occurred—to take account of the pain only to the extent that it has reduced the intensity of our desire.
 A passionate admirer of beautiful views never directly compares the amount of pleasure he gains from the mountain top view with the amount of pain caused by the laborious ascent and descent.
 What he does consider is whether his desire for the view will still be sufficiently intense after all obstacles have been conquered.
 Pleasure and pain can only be compared indirectly through the strength of the desire.
 The question is not whether there is more pleasure or more pain, but whether the will for pleasure is strong enough to overcome the pain.

 A proof of the correctness of this view is the fact that we put a higher value on pleasure when attained at the cost of great pain, than when it simply falls into our lap like a gift from heaven.
 When our desire has been tempered by pain and suffering and yet the goal is still achieved, then the pleasure in proportion to the remaining desire is all the greater.
 As I have shown (p. xxx) this proportion represents the value of pleasure.
 A further proof is given through the fact that living creatures (including humans) will seek to satisfy their instincts for as long as they are able to endure the pain and suffering involved.
 The struggle for existence is only a result of this fact.
 All existing life strives to express itself, and only those give up the fight whose desire is stifled by the force of the opposing difficulties.
 Every living creature seeks food until lack of food destroys its life.
 A human being, too, only takes his own life if he believes (rightly or wrongly) that the goals of life worth striving for are beyond his reach.
-He will fight against all suffering and pain for as long as he believes there is a possibility of achieving the things he considers worth striving for.
-As long as he believes in the possibility of achieving what seems to him worth striving for, he will battle against all suffering and pain.
+He will battle against all suffering and pain for as long as he believes there is a possibility of achieving the things he considers worth striving for.
 Philosophy would first have to convince the human being that an act of will makes sense only when the pleasure is greater than the pain; for according to his nature he will strive to achieve what he desires for as long as he can endure the unavoidable pain, no matter how great.
 But such a philosophy would be mistaken because it makes the human will dependent on a factor (the surplus of pleasure over pain) which is basically foreign to human nature.
 The fundamental measure of the will is desire, and desire presses forward as long as it can.
 Suppose that, when buying a certain quantity of apples, I am required to take twice as many bad apples as good ones, because the seller wants to clear out his stock.
 I will not hesitate to take the bad apples as well if I value the good ones highly enough that, in addition to the purchase price, I am willing to accept the effort of disposing of the bad ones.
 This example illustrates the relationship between the amounts of pleasure and pain resulting from an instinct.
 I determine the value of the good apples, not by subtracting them from the number of bad ones, but by assessing whether the good ones still have value for me despite the presence of the bad ones.

 And just as I disregard the bad apples in my enjoyment of the good ones, so I give myself up to the satisfaction of a desire after having shaken off the unavoidable pains.